 Why retouching is important and not just a small “detail”?

-Retouching is a big part of my job (even if our smartphone apps make us think that it is a very easy and quick job).
-For one day shooting, it is almost one week of post productions (which counts for the half of the retouching)!
+Retouching is a big part of my job (even if our smartphone apps make us think it is a very easy and quick job).
+For one day shooting, it is almost one week of post productions (which count for the half of the retouching)!

 Retouching a picture is very subjective and can completely change the aspect of an image.
 Ask two photographers to retouch the same image, and you will have to different results.